 During the post-EA Water Licence Amendment Process, DDMI requested that the WLWB complete the Amendment of Water License (W2015L2-0001) incorporating as appropriate the MVEIRB REA Measures and necessary revisions and/or additions of Conditions to enable deposition of PK in mine workings as outlined in DDMI's comments and recommendations on the draft Water Licence (DDMI Response to WLWB IR Attachment #2, October 16, 2020).
 DDMI stated its preference for general Conditions that allow both DDMI, the WLWB and other stakeholders to adapt the application of the License to a variety of situations that can arise.
 DDMI requested that the WLWB approve the water quality modelling update (REA Measure 3a) and related Independent Review Panel (IRP) review (REA Measure 4) concurrent with the Water License Amendment.
-DDMI also requested that only Water Licence Conditions related to the PKMW proposal be included in the updated Licence.
+DDMI also requested that only Water Licence Conditions related to the PKMW Project proposal be included in the updated Licence.

-Following a thorough review process, including a Public Hearing, the WLWB, on April 28, 2021, submitted its recommendations, including a Draft Amended Water Licence, to the Responsible Minister for approval of the PKMW (WLWB

-Recommendation for Approval of Type A Water Licence and WLWB Reasons for Decision).
+Following a thorough review process, including a Public Hearing, the WLWB, on April 28, 2021, submitted its recommendations, including a Draft Amended Water Licence, to the Responsible Minister for approval of the PKMW Project (WLWB Recommendation for Approval of Type A Water Licence and WLWB Reasons for Decision).
+The Responsible Minister approved the Draft Amended Water Licence on June 8, 2021, and the WLWB issued an Amended Diavik Water Licence with conditions for the PKMW Project on the same date.